 Content warning: This page contains explicit reference to suicide.
 It does include advice and how to access help.

-If you or someone you know are experiencing thoughts about ending your life, help and support is available.
+If you or someone you know are experiencing thoughts about suicide, help and support is available.

 One in five people will experience suicidal thoughts at some point in their lifetime.
 This ranges from wishing you weren’t here anymore or thinking others would be better off without you to making plans to end your life.